magnumnighthawk/langchain_playground/README.md

 - Customizable prompt template
 - Adjustable temperature for response creativity
+- Integration with YouTube for recipe video suggestions
-- Simple and easy to modify for different use cases
+- Functionality to serialize messages for easier handling

 ## Contributing

 Feel free to submit issues and pull requests.

-Here's the README.md content as a string within quotes: